llvm/llvm-project/libcxx/docs/Contributing.rst

 * ``ARM`` tests libc++ on various Linux ARM platforms.
 * ``AIX`` tests libc++ on AIX.

-.. [#] Not all all steps are listed: steps are added and removed when the need arises.
+.. [#] Not all steps are listed: steps are added and removed when the need arises.
 .. [#] Clang modules are not the same as C++20's modules.

 Infrastructure